-(a) When radioactive effluents are being discharged through this pathway.
+When radioactive effluents are being discharged from the Floor Drain Radioactive system through this (a) pathway.

-(b) The alarm/trip setpoint of the Liquid Radwaste Effluent Line Gross Radioactivity Monitor shall be set to ensure the limits of RFO 6.2.1.1 are not exceeded for each batch of radioactive liquid effluent released.
+The alarm/trip setpoint of the Liquid Radwaste Effluent Line Gross Radioactivity Monitor shall be set to (b) ensure the limits of RFO 6.2.1.1 are not exceeded for each batch of radioactive liquid effluent released.
 The alarm/trip setpoint of this channel shall be determined and adjusted in accordance with the methodology and parameters described in the ODCM and plant procedures.

-(c) No alarm setpoints are required for these record only instruments.
+No alarm setpoints are required for these record only instruments.

-(d) When there is flow in the system identified by this function.
+(c) (d) When there is flow in the system identified by this function.